FILL OUT THIS FORM IF YOU ARE INTERESTED IN BEING A PART OF THE NEXT COHORT OF THE ACTIVIST ACADEMY!

 [3 hours]

-• Get to a shared understanding of the causes of climate change, its relationship to fossil fuels, energy, social and economic inequity
+• Get to a shared understanding of the causes of climate change, its relationship to fossil fuels, energy, social and economic inequity;

 • Dig into the Climate Justice Alliance Just Transition Framework as a model for addressing climate justice.
 Share examples of projects and campaigns participants have seen that touch on one or more of these needed innovations